KrasmiTheDragon/Streamer.Bot-actions/README.md

 # Streamer.Bot-actions
 Here is some handy yet basic Streamer.Bot actions. that you can import.
 To import an action, follow these instructions:

-   1. Click on any of the .nft from the list of files above
+   1. Click on any of the .DRAGON from the list of files above
    2. Click Raw
    3. Copy the huge string of characters
    4. In Streamer.bot, click Import